Frequently Asked Questions

 DO I NEED TO PREPARE ANYTHING IN ADVANCE?

-For individual applicants, we are hoping that it will be possible to place you into ensembles and then let each member of your ensemble know the instrument combination.
+For individual applicants of the Wind Quintet Retreats, we are hoping that it will be possible to place you into ensembles and then let each member of your ensemble know the instrument combination.
 At that point discussions will begin over possible repertoire for your group.
 The idea being that any music chosen can be sourced and copies sent to people to look at ahead of the retreat.
 In fairness to other members of your ensemble, please do practise your parts, especially any passages which you find tricky.

 WHAT SHOULD I BRING WITH ME?

 Aside from your instrument (and associated reeds, instrument stands etc.), clothes and toiletries, please could you bring a music stand with you.
 We will have some available just in case people forget to bring one, but it would help us greatly if people could bring their own.
-Please also bring along any music you wish to work on.
 A stand light may also be a good idea if you have one, as some of the rooms at Parcevall Hall (and to a lesser extent, Rydal Hall) can be a little dark (we do have some stand lights for people to borrow, but not enough for everyone).

 WHAT IF I NEED TO CANCEL MY PLACE ON A RETREAT, OR A RETREAT IS CANCELLED?

 Full details of our cancellation policy can be found on our Terms & Conditions page.